 Waragul (Dingoes) / wild dogs

-The Waragul (Ngunnawal for Dingo) is estimated to have arrived in Australia 5,000 to 8,000 years ago.
-Waragul are top order predators in Australian ecosystems and prey on native and introduced species.
+Researchers estimate that the Waragul (Ngunnawal for Dingo) arrived in Australia 5,000 to 8,000 years ago.
+Waragul are top order predators in Australia and prey on native and introduced species.
 Waragul can cause serious impacts on farming enterprises through harming livestock, particularly sheep.

-Current genetic testing suggests that the ACT’s population of wild dogs/dingoes is primarily Waragul.
-There are few or no Waragul/domestic dog hybrids in the ACT population (see below) and the only known occurrences of feral domestic dogs involve recently dumped/escaped dogs.
-It can be difficult to physically distinguish pure Waragul and Waragul that have interbred with domestic dogs, as they can look and behave the same.
+Genetic testing from 2024 and 2025 suggests that the ACT’s population of wild dogs/dingoes is primarily Waragul.
+There are few Waragul/ domestic dog hybrids in the ACT population.
+The only time researchers have observed feral domestic dogs involve recently dumped/ escaped dogs.
+It can be difficult to tell pure Waragul and Waragul that have interbred with domestic dogs apart just by looking at them.
+This is because they can look and behave the same.

 Cultural significance

-Waragul migration and footprints were tracked to find waterholes and pathways (songlines) across Country to help find food and neighbouring nation groups.
+Aboriginal communities also tracked Waragul migration and footprints.
+This was to find waterholes and pathways (songlines) across Country to help find food and neighbouring nation groups.

 Management policy and methods